GLOBAL MARKETS-Asian stocks slide as focus turns to US jobs

 In currency markets, the dollar, which suffered its sharpest monthly decline for a year in November, rose slightly overnight.

-Chicago wheat Wv1 hit its highest level since late August after the U.S. Department of Agriculture confirmed the largest one-off private sale to China in years.
+Chicago wheat Wv1held near its highest level since late August after the U.S. Department of Agriculture confirmed the largest one-off private sale to China in years.
 GRA/

+Dalian iron ore futures declined amid lingering fears of China's intervention, though analysts cautioned that the downward trend may be short-lived.
+IRONORE/

 World FX rates YTD http://tmsnrt.rs/2egbfVh